exercism/v3/languages/ruby/exercises/concept/nil/.meta/design.md

 ## Learning objectives

-- Know that `nil` is a special Ruby object used to represent an "empty" or "default" value
+- Know that `nil` is a Ruby object used to represent an "empty" or "default" value
 - Know that `nil` is falsey

 ## Out of scope